-Package C which includes a BART extension on the Rumrill Boulevard alignment would increase West County ridership by about 6,400 daily passengers, or about a 24 percent increase compared to the 2040 No Build.
+Package C which includes a BART extension on the Rumrill Boulevard alignment would increase West County ridership by about 6,400 total daily passengers, or about a 24 percent increase compared to the 2040 No Build.
 The ridership demand at El Cerrito del Norte would significantly decrease, as the Hercules Transit Center would become the end of the line station capturing most of the park-and-ride passengers from the north (Solano County) and east (Martinez).
 The Contra Costa College station would also appear to divert some demand from the Richmond station.
+While the Hercules station will serve Solano County better, El Cerrito del Norte also decreases in volume because Hercules and the other intermediate stations are now accommodating West County riders who were previously going to El Cerrito del Norte.
+By spreading the West County riders are spread out among more stations, the overcrowding at El Cerrito del Norte is alleviated.